mhostetter/galois/README.md

 True
 ```

-Galois field arrays also contain matrix decomposition routines not included in np.
+Galois field arrays also contain matrix decomposition routines not included in numpy.
 These include:

 - `GFArray.row_reduce`, `GFArray.lu_decompose`, `GFArray.lup_decompose`

 ### Numpy ufunc methods

 Galois field arrays support [numpy ufunc methods](https://np.org/devdocs/reference/ufuncs.html#methods).
-This allows the user to apply a ufunc in a unique was across the target
+This allows the user to apply a ufunc in a unique way across the target
 array.
 The ufunc method signature is `<ufunc>.<method>(*args, **kwargs)`.
 All arithmetic ufuncs are supported.
 Below
 is a list of their ufunc methods.